KjellKod/montana_bma_check/README.md

 example run:
 ```
 Which region would you like to see shotgun specific BMAs for?
 (1 - 7): 7
-Which keyword(s) do you want to search the BMAs for? (comma-separated): muzzleloader
+Which keyword do you want to search the BMAs for?: muzzleloader
 ```